Peng-Protocol/Dexhune-SS/ShockSpace/Documentation/ShockSpace.md

   - `listingAddress` (address): Listing contract address.
   - `tokenA` (bool): True for tokenA, false for tokenB.
   - `amount` (uint256): Margin to withdraw (denormalized).
-- **Behavior**: Withdraws margin from `msg.sender`’s balance, updating liquidation prices for all relevant positions, transferring to `msg.sender`, and recording interest.
+- **Behavior**: Withdraws margin from `msg.sender`’s balance if no open or pending positions exist for the maker in the specified token and listing, updating liquidation prices for all relevant positions, transferring to `msg.sender`, and recording interest.
 No event emitted.
 - **Internal Call Flow**:
   - `_validateAndNormalizePullMargin` validates inputs (`amount > 0`, `listingAddress` non-zero), checks listing via `ISSAgent.isValidListing`, selects token, normalizes `amount`, and verifies `normalizedAmount <= makerTokenMargin`.
+  - Iterates `positionCount` to ensure no open or pending positions (`status2 == 0`) exist for `msg.sender` with matching `listingAddress` and `token`, reverting if any are found (`"Cannot pull margin with open positions"`).
   - `_updatePositionLiquidationPrices` updates `priceParams2.liquidationPrice` for matching positions (same `maker`, `token`, `listingAddress`, and open `status2 == 0`) before margin deduction.
   - `_reduceMakerMargin` deducts `normalizedAmount` from `makerTokenMargin`, calling `_removeToken` if balance is zero.
   - `_executeMarginPayout` calls `ISSListing.ssUpdate` (input: `PayoutUpdate[]` with `msg.sender`, `amount`, returns: none) to transfer `amount` in selected token to `msg.sender`.